flatironinstitute/nemos/docs/developers_notes/06-glm.md

 ### Private Methods

-Here we list the private method related to the model compuations:
+Here we list the private method related to the model computations:

 - **`_predict`**: Forecasts rates based on current model parameters and the inverse-link function of the `observation_models`.
 - **`_predict_and_compute_loss`**: Predicts the rate and calculates the mean Poisson negative log-likelihood, excluding normalization constants.